Persecution of Christians in the Eastern Bloc: Polish People's Republic

-A notable feature of the anti-religious campaign in Poland included "Patriot Priests" who opposed the church hierarchy and supported Communism.
+A notable feature of the anti-religious campaign in Poland included "patriot priests" who opposed the church hierarchy and supported Communism.
 In return, they were rewarded and even sometimes allowed to travel to Rome.
 These priests could be blackmailed into cooperation.
 The core of their group was often formed by men who had experienced the camps and been tortured.
 The bishops often let them remain at their posts, although they were commonly ostracized by the laity.

 After the accession of Wladyslaw Gomulka to power in 1956, the state lightened its restrictions on the Eastern Catholic churches which began to grow back, partly with assistance from the rest of the Catholics.

 The security apparatus in Poland, as in other communist nations, recruited members of the clergy.
 The security service used blackmail, psychological manipulation and a variety of material rewards (e.g. needed medicines for ill relatives) in order to secure the cooperation of clergy.
 In a reversal, the security service and Polish government had also members in its ranks who were secretly providing beneficial information to the church, but Catholic youth were forced to enroll in Communist Youth organizations.

 From the 1960s onward, Poland developed an increasingly vocal Catholic intelligentsia and an active movement of young Catholics.
-The "Oasis" movement was created in the 1960s by Father Franciszek Blachniki, and it consisted of church activities including pilgrimages, retreats and various ecumenical endeavours.
+The "Oasis" movement was created in the 1960s by Father Franciszek Blachniki, and it consisted of church activities including pilgrimages, retreats and various ecumenical endeavors.
 Intense efforts by the state to undermine it failed.

-Beginning in the early 1970s, the church moved from a defensive stance to a more aggressive stance in speaking in defence of human rights.
+Beginning in the early 1970s, the church moved from a defensive stance to a more aggressive stance in speaking in defense of human rights.

 Cardinal Primate of Poland, Stefan Wyszynski, believed that Poland had a special role to play in human history and he supported Polish nationalism as a precursor to the liberation of Eastern Europe from Soviet role.
 Such ideas were popular among many Polish Catholics, as well.
 Wyszynski was brought into sharp conflict with the Communist authorities on account of this (he also experienced some conflict with the Vatican); during his reign, he was jailed for three years for his refusal to cooperate with the government.
 He was both a critic of the regime and a mediator between the regime and the rest of civil society.
 Wyszynski provided a significant obstacle to the Communists taking control of the church in Poland; he died in 1981 and was replaced by Cardinal Josef Glemp.